 - Only you know your own situation and you are the best person to make judgments about what you should do.
 If you are being stalked, however, you do have a number of options to protect yourself and to recover.

 - Discussing stalking with a professional can help you to assess the dangerousness of the situation, become aware of your options, and help you to cope with the stress involved.
-The GC Women’s Center can help you and provide guidance as you make decisions.

 - It is also important that you take steps to protect your safety.
 Some options are: